Snazzah/BotBoy.rb/README.md

 ```
 sudo apt-get install libmagickwand-dev
 ```
 First, install all the dependencies using `bundle install`.
-Then edit the file "bb-auth" to this format:
+Then make a file called 1 `bb-auth` and follow this format:
 ```
 TOKEN HERE
 171456123456123456